Clearing thresholds under EMIR Regulation and Regulatory Technical Standards on OTC derivatives

 The adopted approach based on the notional amount adds up the nominal value of all outstanding OTC derivative contracts, irrespective of whether they are in or out of the money.

-Pursuant to recitals to Commission Delegated Regulation on Clearing Thresholds, given that non-financials that do not exceed the clearing threshold are not required to mark-to-market their OTC derivative contracts, it would not be reasonable to use this measure to determine the clearing thresholds as it would impose a heavy burden on non-financials which would not be proportionate with the risk it would address.
+Pursuant to recitals to Commission Delegated Regulation on Clearing Thresholds, given that non-financials that do not exceed the clearing threshold are not required to mark-to-market their OTC derivative contracts, it would not be reasonable to use this measure to determine the clearing thresholds as it would impose a heavy burden on non-financials which would not be proportionate to the risk it would address.

-It is important to note that using the notional value of OTC derivative contracts allows a simple approach when making calculations of the clearing thresholds.
+It is important to note that using the notional value of OTC derivative contracts allows for a simple approach when making calculations of the clearing thresholds.

 The straightforward consequence of this regulatory decision is that non-financials in application of the clearing thresholds are not exposed to external events, they otherwise would be if the marking-to-market method was used.